abetterinternet/website/content/en/trademarks.md

 ### Prossimo Standard with Tag

 A version of our logo that includes a descriptive tag.
-Use this in contexts where it may be helpful to establish Prossimo's mission
+Use this in contexts where it may be helpful to establish Prossimo's mission.

 <div class="logo-row">
     <div class="logo-row__item">